Maboroshy/midi-scripter/README.md

 # <img src="https://raw.githubusercontent.com/Maboroshy/midi-scripter/master/docs/icon.svg" width="23"/> MIDI Scripter

-MIDI Scripter is a framework for filtering, modifying, routing and any other scripting for MIDI, Open Sound Control (OSC), keyboard and mouse input and output with Python.
+MIDI Scripter is a framework for filtering, modifying, routing and any other scripting of MIDI, Open Sound Control (OSC), keyboard and mouse input and output with Python.

 MIDI Scripter listens to the input ports and feeds incoming messages to